implydata/learn-druid/README.md

 * A Docker Compose file to get you up and running with a learning lab.

 Suggestions or comments?
 Call into the [discussions](https://github.com/implydata/learn-druid/discussions).
 Found a problem or want to request a notebook?
 Raise an [issue](https://github.com/implydata/learn-druid/issues).
 Want to contribute?
 Raise a [PR](https://github.com/implydata/learn-druid/pulls).

+[Contributions](contributing.md) to this community resource are welcome!
+Contribute your own notebook on a topic that's not listed here, and check out the [issue](https://github.com/implydata/learn-druid/issues) list, where you'll find bugs and enhancement requests.

 Come meet your friendly Apache Druid [community](https://druid.apache.org/community) if you have any questions about the functionality you see here.